 The main difference then and now is money.
 While both major leagues were able to employ any player with a minimum yearly contract of $1,000, the minor league was able to sign any player who made just $750 or more per season.
 This small difference of pay scale got greater and greater through a few developments in the early and mid-twentieth century.
 First, the US Government ruled that antitrust laws did not apply to the National and American Leagues, which meant they could effectively set wages in their leagues and all the way day–this set the pricing.
 Second, during the Korean war there was an apparent shortage of players and so development for the major league became a focus for the minor league system–this set the supply.
 Finally, with the onset of television coverage came greater money to the players and the players’ union which was established put the minor leaguers at the bottom of the scale if they were covered at all.

-The scale of is also dramatically different.
+The scale of major and minor league baseball is also dramatically different.
 The major league has only one level for talent and thirty teams from major cities that compete.
 The minor league, on the other hand, has six different talent levels (from AAA down to rookie) and has 20 leagues and 246 teams, a number that changes fairly often, scattered across the country.
 While the major leagues play to large televised audiences, minor league clubs have more humble ballpark crowds.
 Many argue that this is not a bad development for the minors as fans get a close up view of their favorite players for a much better price.

 As an electronic scoreboards continue to light up.